rituraj2847/ChessAI/README.md

 Executing the Game
 ----------------
-The game can be played by simply running Chess.jar file.
+The game can be played by simply running ChessAI.jar file.
 The game can also be imported directly to an IDE.
 Note :- .jar file will execute only when you've JDK installed in your machine.

 Features